 Photograph the epic scenes that the Icelandic landscape has to offer.
 Experience the midnight sun transforming the sky into an amazing color display as it flirts with the clouds and the mountains.

 Join us on an epic photographic adventure in our Iceland Travel Photography Workshop through one of the world’s most beautiful landscapes.
 A once-in-a-lifetime experience for landscape enthusiasts, immerse yourself in the beauty of Iceland while enhancing your photographic skills.
 Iceland in Autumn offers the richness of fall colors during the day and the spectacular Northern Lights at night.

 Our goal in this workshop is to assist you in getting the best photographic images by getting you to the right locations at the right time.
-Our experienced local experts along with our experienced travel photographer, Jeff Sink, and professional photographer, David LaNeve will ensure a smooth journey and one-on-one guidance to help you achieve your bucket list of stunning images.
+Our experienced local experts along with our travel photographer instructor, will ensure a smooth journey and one-on-one guidance to help you achieve your bucket list of stunning images.
 Join the fun, the experience and camaraderie in this Iceland Travel Photography Workshop!

 Limited Space Available.
 We keep our group size small for your benefit.